markprovan/deep_freezer/README.md

 ![Logo](https://s3.amazonaws.com/mp-github-files/logo.png)

-## Freeze ActiveRecord models to Rails compatible fixtures.
+## Freeze production like data for development
 This gem allows you to 'freeze' your ActiveRecord models to create repeatable datasets for development.

 ---